wp-plugins/genesis-translations/readme.txt

 1. Upload the zip file to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress

-Or search for the plugin via your plugins menu.
+Or search for "Genesis Translations" via your plugins menu.

 == Frequently Asked Questions ==